 - 1. Simply twist and pull one Hornby wheel from its axle, and slide the remaining wheel and axle out the other side. - 2.
-Repeat for the other Hornby wheelset. - 3.
-Assemble one Gibson wheel onto its axle, and then slide the appropriate spacing washers on, thread through the bogie casting hole, adding the appropriate spacing washers and remaining wheel.
-Repeat for the second axle.
+Assemble the Gibson wheel onto its axle, and then slide the appropriate spacing washers on, thread through the bogie casting hole, adding the appropriate spacing washers and remaining wheel.
 We used 2 x 1mm 2mm bore brass spacing washers each side.

-Re wheeling the bogie.
+Re wheeling the Pony Truck.